Yashaswini278/A-star-Pathfinding/README.md

 ## Scope for improvement

-### 1.Inability to show contrasting result for non-admissible heuristic
+### 1. Inability to show contrasting result for non-admissible heuristic
 A better non-admissible heuristic could be selected to improve on highlighting the difference in outcomes between admissible heuristic and non-admissible heuristic.
 ### 2. Code compactness
 A more compact method of representing the image as a grid could be explored.